 That money will disappear in the blink of an eye, and as we are already learning, it takes hardly anything for the plug to get pulled on your primary source of income.

 If all you have is three months’ worth of all expenses saved up and you tighten your belt immediately and drastically, cutting all non-essentials and saving money everywhere you can, you can eke out another month or two.

 What you should be striving to do is saving up an entire 6 months to one year of all living expenses at your current standard of living.
 I mean every nickel’s worth of every expense, everything you need, in your piggy bank.

 Talk about a relief!
 If you lost every cent of income- everything!- you and yours would be A-okay at your current standard of living for 12 months, and significantly longer than that if you instituted emergency rationing and reduction of all expenses.

 Saving up that much money takes a significant amount of work, discipline and willpower.
 You will have to save, scrimp and sacrifice over and over and over again until you get that saved up.

 But I will tell you one thing, reader, it is 100% worth it, and is among one of the most practical and actionable preps that any prepper can I obtain in our modern era.

 Determining Your Financial Survival Time

-Anytime the writing is on the wall that we are heading for a major economic downturn or your primary source of income is in jeopardy, don’t wait for the bomb to hit before you start tightening your belt.
+Anytime the writing is on the wall that we are heading for a major economic downturn or your primary source of income is in jeopardy, don’t wait for the detonation to happen before you start tightening your belt.